DavidCdeB/EOS_2_phonons/README.md

 tail for the input file, specifying the basis set you are using.

 * Run `SEVEN.sh`.
 This will run the constant volume optimization.

+* At this point, if the space group of the broken symmetry structure starts with `P`, then the primitve cell is equivalent to the crystalographic.
+In this case, you should run `EIGHT.sh`.
+If the broken symmetry structure contains a crystallographic cell different from a primitve, you should run `EIGHT.sh` by changing every instance of `Eos_2_Phonons_when_threre_is_no_crystallographic_cell.py` by `Eos_2_Phonons.py`.

+<a name="example3"></a>
+## Test

+Under the `TEST` folder, you will find all the programs needed, together with a `*out` folder with the frequency output.

+<a name="example4"></a>
+## How to cite

+Please cite the following reference when using this code:

+Carrasco-Busturia, D., Erba, A., Mallia, G., Mellan, T. A. and Harrison, N. M. "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_

+<a name="example5"></a>
+## Contributing

+`QHA` is free software released under the Gnu Public Licence version 3.
+All contributions to improve this code are more than welcome.

+* Have a look at GitHub's ["How to contribute"](https://guides.github.com/activities/contributing-to-open-source/#contributing).

+* If you are familiar with `git`: fork this repository and submit a pull request.

+* If you are not familiar with `git`:

+    * If something should be improved, open an issue here on GitHub
+    * If you think a new feature would be interesting, open an issue
+    * If you need a particular feature for your project contact me directly.